Abortion in Colorado: Abortion rights views and activities

+Politics

+In state politics, the Colorado Democratic Party largely support access to abortion and have passed legislation to protect and increase the accessibility of the procedure.

 Protests

 Women from the state participated in marches supporting abortion rights as part of a #StoptheBans movement in May 2019.

+Following the Roe v.
+Wade overturn draft leak on May 2, 2022, there were abortion rights demonstrations in Aspen, Colorado Springs, Denver, Fort Collins, and Grand Junction.

+Following the overturn of Roe v.
+Wade on June 24, 2022, an abortion rights protest was held outside the Colorado State Capitol in Denver.

 Anti-abortion views and activities

+Politics

+In state politics, the Colorado Republican Party has embraced hardline anti-abortion stances which have included proposing laws to restrict or even ban abortion in the state.

 Protests

 Several hundred anti-abortion activists participate in the Rocky Mountain March for Life in Colorado each year to support ending abortion.

 Respect Life Denver also organizes an annual rally and march in the state capitol each year to support legislation against abortion.

+Since 2024, there has been increased reports of anti-abortion protestors trespassing, threatening and obstructing access to abortion clinics.

+Anti-abortion city ordinances

+In late 2022, four out of seven council members of the city of Pueblo voted to consider a measure that would ban abortion within the city.
+The proposed ordinance was the work of a Texas-based anti-abortion group which was introduced by council member Regina Maestri.
+The proposed measure would break state laws surrounding abortion protections while observers said the measure might inspire other cities or towns throughout Colorado to attempt to ban or restrict abortions.
+The measure was narrowly rejected by the council.

+In October 2024, there was another attempt to ban abortion in Pueblo by conservative council members.
+The measure was again narrowly defeated.

 Violence

 An incident of anti-abortion violence occurred at an abortion clinic in Denver, Colorado on August 26, 2003.

 Between 1993 and 2015, 11 people were killed at American abortion clinics.
 On November 29, 2015, a shooting at a Planned Parenthood clinic in Colorado Springs, Colorado, left three dead and several injured, and a suspect, Robert L. Dear, was apprehended.
 Police officer and pastor Garrett Swasey, US Iraq War veteran Ke'Arre M. Stewart, and Hawaiian Jennifer Markovsky, who was accompanying a friend at the clinic, were killed.
 The suspect had previously acted against other clinics, and referred to himself as a "warrior for the babies" at his hearing.
 Neighbors and former neighbors described the suspect as "reclusive", and police from several states where the suspect resided described a history of run-ins dating from at least 1997.
 On May 11, 2016, the court declared the suspect incompetent to stand trial after a mental evaluation was completed.